xma711/notebook/math/queuing_theory/README.md

 With the average size of customers in the system (L) and average arrival rate, by little's law (L=lambda * W) we can have the average time (sojourn time) in the system:
 W = L/lambda.

-To calcuate the average size of the queue (Q), the result = sum of all (pi_i * (state_i - 1)) for M/M/1. this is because if there are n customers, 1 must be in the server.
+To calculate the average size of the queue (Q), the result = sum of all (pi_i * (state_i - 1)) for M/M/1. this is because if there are n customers, 1 must be in the server.
 With Q, we can have to average delay D = Q/lambda by little's law.

 The average number of customers in the server = L - Q.